snghakanksha/customer-behaviour-analysis/README.md

 ## 🔍 Key Findings

 ### 👥 Customer Profile
-- **70% of customers are Loyal** repeat buyers — the business has a strong retention base
+- **70% of customers are Loyal** repeat buyers- the business has a strong retention base
-- **68% of customers are Male** — the customer base skews heavily toward one gender
+- **68% of customers are Male**- the customer base skews heavily toward one gender
-- **Young Adults are the highest spending age group** — followed closely by Middle-aged customers
+- **Young Adults are the highest spending age group**- followed closely by Middle-aged customers
-- All four age groups spend within a similar range — no single age group dominates significantly
+- All four age groups spend within a similar range- no single age group dominates significantly

 ### 💰 Revenue & Business Health
-- **42.65% of revenue is discount-driven** — nearly half the business depends on discounts to generate sales, which is a significant margin risk
+- **42.65% of revenue is discount-driven**- nearly half the business depends on discounts to generate sales, which is a significant margin risk
-- **Non-subscribers generate 57% of revenue** despite being a separate segment — subscribers are not pulling significantly more weight
+- **Non-subscribers generate 57% of revenue** despite being a separate segment- subscribers are not pulling significantly more weight
-- **73% of customers are not subscribed** — this is either a massive untapped opportunity or a sign the subscription product needs improvement
+- **73% of customers are not subscribed**- this is either a massive untapped opportunity or a sign the subscription product needs improvement
-- **Repeat rate is 89.13%** — customers keep coming back, which is a strong signal of brand loyalty
+- **Repeat rate is 89.13%**- customers keep coming back, which is a strong signal of brand loyalty

 ### 🛍️ Product & Seasonal Trends
 - **Clothing is the top performing category** by total revenue
-- **Fall is the peak revenue season** — Spring follows closely, Summer is the weakest
+- **Fall is the peak revenue season**- Spring follows closely, Summer is the weakest
-- **Free Shipping is the most preferred shipping method** — customers are sensitive to delivery costs
+- **Free Shipping is the most preferred shipping method**- customers are sensitive to delivery costs

 ---

 ## ⚠️ Dataset Limitations & Bias

-- **Loyalty bias** — 70% of the dataset is Loyal customers.
+- **Loyalty bias**- 70% of the dataset is Loyal customers.
   This means findings about "average customer behaviour" are skewed toward repeat buyers and may not represent new customer behaviour accurately
-- **Gender imbalance** — 68% Male customers means insights
-  about female customer preferences are based on a smaller sample and may be less reliable
+- **Gender imbalance**- 68% Male customers means insights about female customer preferences are based on a smaller sample and may be less reliable
-- **No time dimension** — the dataset has no transaction dates, making it impossible to track trends over time or measure growth/decline
+- **No time dimension**- the dataset has no transaction dates, making it impossible to track trends over time or measure growth/decline
-- **No cost data** — we can see revenue but not profit margins, so the true impact of discounting cannot be fully measured
+- **No cost data**- we can see revenue but not profit margins, so the true impact of discounting cannot be fully measured
-- **Location data is US-only** — findings about regional performance are limited to one market
+- **Location data is US-only**- findings about regional performance are limited to one market

 ---